-- T-Mobile has the second-best latency experience, meaning they have a quicker network response time than Verizon and Sprint.
+- T-Mobile has the second-best download experience, ahead of Verizon and Sprint.

 - T-Mobile’s service plans tend to be a bit more affordable than competitors like Verizon and AT&T.

-- Their coverage is spotty in parts of the midwest and west.
+- Their coverage is spotty in parts of the Midwest and the West.